bassfinity/solunarbass/README.md

 For any questions or feedback, feel free to reach out to the **Bassfinity** team.
 You can also open an issue on the [GitHub repository](https://github.com/bassfinity/solunarbass/issues) or reach them via email at [info@bassfinity.com](mailto:info@bassfinity.com).

+## Credits

+Special thanks to [Visual Crossing](https://www.visualcrossing.com/weather-api) for providing the weather data used in this application.
+Their comprehensive and reliable weather API was essential in building the forecasting functionality for this project.

 ---

 Happy Fishing! 🐟